yanliu1111/chatting-with-your-document-using-ai/README.md

   17 |   },
 ```

-The reason is planetscale database is not connected.
+1. The reason is planetscale database is not connected.
 Go to planetscale and connect the database again.
 Then, go to `prisma/schema.prisma` and change the database name to the new one.
-Then, run `npx prisma db push` and `npx prisma generate` again.
+2. Then, run `npx prisma db push` and `npx prisma generate` again.
 It should be fixed.
+Then `ctrl` + `shift` + `P` choose `Developer: Reload Window` (02:12:30)
+3. Go to `$ npx prisma studio` to clean up the user email and pdf upload files.
+   All work fine now.